Eclipse-SDV-Hackathon-Chapter-Two/challenge-sdv-coding-companion/README.md

 In this challenge, participants will build GenAI models on **AWS Bedrock** and deploy them on the **digital.auto Playground** to create new Software-defined Vehicle (SDV) features.
 The challenge is structured into three main sub-tasks:

-1. **Python Code Copilot**: Develop a copilot that can interact with various **COVESA Vehicle Signal Sepcification (VSS) APIs** to build prototype vehicle applications.
+1. **Python Code SDV Copilot**: Develop a copilot that can interact with various **COVESA Vehicle Signal Sepcification (VSS) APIs** to build prototype vehicle applications.
-2. **Widget Copilot**: Build a copilot that manages widget layouts on the digital.auto Playground dashboard.
+2. **Dashboard Copilot**: Build a copilot that manages widget layouts on the digital.auto Playground dashboard.
-3. **JavaScript/HTML Code Copilot**: Create a copilot to visualize individual vehicle functions and support COVESA VSS APIs.
+3. **JavaScript/HTML Code Widget Copilot**: Create a copilot to visualize individual vehicle functions and support COVESA VSS APIs.

 You can refer to the event poster here: [Link to Poster](https://drive.google.com/file/d/1vl9LnqI6kuFWbts8SiEvQ_BTht-dakeI/view?usp=sharing).